samthor/headless-test/README.md

 });
 ```

-You can also specifiy `-t` to switch Mocha to TDD mode (the author's preferred mode).
+You can also specifiy `-b` to switch Mocha to BDD mode, or see `--help` for other options.

 This works by hosting a webserver in the current directory (with [dhost](https://npmjs.com/package/dhost)) so you can load other dependencies.